Are you currently accepting applications?

 Where do I send my final report?

-The Final Report for grant cycles must be filed online using the grant portal at http://www.racc.submittable.com.
-Reports for 2017 awardees must be submitted by October 11 for those projects that have been completed before October; for those projects occurring from October – December, final reports must be submitted by January 31, 2018.
+The Final Report for grant cycles must be filed online using the grant portal at https://www.racc.submittable.com.
+Reports for 2020 awardees must be submitted by as soon as possible after your event.
+Final reports must be submitted by December 31, 2021.
+If you applied for an extension due to COVID-19, you will be granted an extension for your final report.

 How do I join the MCCC?